IBM/aspera-cli/README.md

 ### Operations, transfers

-Let's assume you created a default configuration from once of the two previous steps (else specify the access options on command lines).
+Let's assume you created a default configuration from one of the two previous steps (else specify the access options on command lines).

 A subset of `node` plugin operations are supported, basically node API: